ericl/dbconnect/README.md

 Iterate quickly when you want to test your Spark code on a medium-large dataset during development in your IDE Step through and debug the code in your IDE even when working with a remote cluster.

 Databricks Connect requires you to install a Databricks provided client on your machine and setup a cluster with a custom Databricks runtime image.
-The rest of the document will walk you through the steps to get started.
+The rest of the readme will walk you through the steps to get started.   **Databricks Connect** is still in *preview* and we look forward to any feedback you have during this process.
+Many of the manual steps listed below will be automated before GA.

 ## Server Setup
 **Step 1:** *Login and activate custom runtime versions*